Tuscany Motorcycle Tour

 Back in the saddle we head South to Siena, for more exciting kilometers along the sweeping roads of Chianti.

-And the day is not yet finished…Back at the hotel we will enjoy a great wine tasting, and then we will put our legs under the table for another superb homemade dinner.
+And the day is not yet finished…Back at the hotel we will enjoy a great wine tasting, and then we will put our legs under the table for another superb homemade dinner, courtesy by Hear The Road.

 Yes today is a day that you’ll will remember fondly when you are back home!